 Education: A Bachelor's degree in architecture is required.

-Experience: At least four years of progressively responsible experience as a licensed architect in construction-related work which the primary focus on the design and planning of commercial and institutional buildings and field observation of construction projects is required.
+Experience: At least four years of progressively responsible experience as an architect in construction-related work which the primary focus on the design and planning of commercial and institutional buildings and field observation of construction projects is required.
 Experience in all aspects of the architectural profession is preferred including programming ability, conceptualization of projects, visual presentation of these projects in various media, and actual preparation of construction documents that clearly convey the requirements of intended designs for the purpose of bidding and constructing commercial and institutional facilities.
 Demonstrated experience working effectively in a diverse environment is preferred.

 License: Architectural registration is required.
 Missouri registration is preferred.

 Skills: Strong knowledge of building codes, industry standards, and contract language applicable to the construction industry is required.
 A strong knowledge of materials and methods of construction, including proper detailing of architectural building systems is required.
 Knowledge of CAD, spreadsheets, word processing, and similar computing systems is required.
 The ability to prepare sketches and renderings in various forms of media to adequately convey the concepts of projects or prepare representations of expected final constructed results is required.
 The ability to prepare contract documents, including plans and specifications, and the ability to read and interpret contract documents are required.
 The ability to review plans and specifications and to coordinate the contract documents between the responsible parties is required.
 The ability to review and properly coordinate construction contract documents is required.
 Excellent communication, decision-making, and interpersonal skills are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Effort: Requires the ability to move throughout the campus on foot, including climbing ladders and/or stairs on construction sites or in University facilities.